May 29 is 529 College Savings Day (clever, no?).

 Or, you can start saving now.
 A 529 Plan is one of many ways to save for college, and we have 529 College Savings Day to increase awareness about this tax advantaged way to save and grow money for college.

-The College Savings Plans of Maryland is putting on a webinar on 5/29 at 12:00 pm to help you learn all about 529 plans.
-Register for the Maryland 529 Plan webinar here.
+The College Savings Plans of Maryland is one of many resources to learn all about 529 plans.

 Check out more 529 resources here.